kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/docs_build.md

 ### Local build

-Once you're done iterating, you'll want to do a local build of the documentation.
+Once you're done iterating, you'll need to do a local build of the documentation.
 This build process is designed to fail if there are any markup problems.
 This allows you to catch anything you might have missed with the live server.

 #### Generating a local build